ensf-614-group11/seng637-a2-group11/seng637-a2-group_11.md

 | 56 | DataUtilities  | calculateRowTotal       | test_invalid_data_and_valid_row        | This test corresponds to the data object being null and the row being a valid integer                                                                                                                      | Data = null, Row = 0                                                       | InvalidParameterException      |
 | 57 | DataUtilities  | calculateRowTotal       | test_valid_data_and_invalid_row        | This test corresponds to the data object being valid while the row integer being invalid (in this case a negative integer)                                                                                 | Data = [[1,2],[3,4]], Row = -10                                            | 0                             |

+## Discussion on the benefits and drawbacks of using Mocking

+## Test Results